DACA ruled unlawful by federal appeals court, but program continues for now - NewsBreak

 DACA ruled unlawful by federal appeals court, but program continues for now

-Supporters of the DACA program rally outside the U.S. Supreme Court in November 2019.
-(Photo by Robin Bravender/States Newsroom)
+DACA recipients and their supporters rally outside the U.S. Supreme Court on June 18, 2020, in Washington, D.C.
+(Drew Angerer/Getty Images)

 WASHINGTON – A federal appeals court has upheld a prior ruling that the Obama-era Deferred Action for Childhood Arrivals program is unlawful, sending the case back to a lower court that will decide the legality of the program that includes more than 600,000 undocumented people.